 | Fat | 10 g |

-Q: What exactly is Sfincione, and how does it differ from other types of pizza?
+What exactly is Sicilian Sfincione, and how does it differ from other types of pizza?

-Q: What kind of tomato sauce is used on Sfincione?
+What type of tomato sauce works best on Sfincione?

 To Conclude